mex-fisheries/mex_ports/README.md

 mex_large_scale_landing_ports.csv is from Mexico’s fisheries production data and was extracted through copy and pasting.

-The inputs for ‘port_id’ are labeled as ‘Clv. del puerto’ in catastro.pdf.
-The inputs for ‘municipality_code’ (renamed ‘municipality_id’ in final mex_ports cleaned data) and ‘municipality_name’ are found labeled together under ‘Municipio’ in catastro.pdf The inputs for ‘port_name’ are labeled as ‘Nombre del Puerto’ in catastro.pdf The inputs for ‘longitude’ and ‘latitude’ are labeled as ‘Longitud’ and ‘Latutid’ respectively in catastro.pdf
+- The inputs for ‘port_id’ are labeled as ‘Clv. del puerto’ in catastro.pdf.
+- The inputs for ‘municipality_code’ (renamed ‘municipality_id’ in final
+  mex_ports cleaned data) and ‘municipality_name’ are found labeled together under ‘Municipio’ in catastro.pdf
+- The inputs for ‘port_name’ are labeled as ‘Nombre del Puerto’ in catastro.pdf

-The inputs for ‘landing_site_id’ are originally labeled as \_\_\_ in
+- The inputs for ‘longitude’ and ‘latitude’ are labeled as ‘Longitud’ and ‘Latutid’ respectively in catastro.pdf
-\_\_\_

 mex_ports_dictionary.csv was created to find the overlap of ports between these two files.
-This file connected the ports that contained the same or very similar names (ex, a port in one data set omitted accents while the other did not).
+This file relates the ports that contained the same or very similar names (ex, a port in one data set omitted accents while the other did not).

+The final data found in ‘data’ -\> ‘clean’ titled mex_ports ( 3
+different formats) was created using the script titled 03_combine_sources.R found in the ‘scripts’ folder.
+This script cleans and retains relevant columns from the dictionary (omitting lake ports) and mexican_ports and then combines the objects through their corresponding landing_site_key.
+Finally, the newly organized data is reordered and renamed accordingly and made further accessible through the addition of tabular and geospatial versions.

 ### Column specifications